TTNRT/status-code/content/issues/2023-11-04-server-maintenance.md

 section: issue
 ---

-NetroCorp has recently reached out use reguarding a network outage.
+NetroCorp has recently reached out to us reguarding a network outage.
 This means most of our services will be out, including our Discord Bots.
 We are expecting them to be back online on Sunday November 5th at 8:00 AM ET.

 The given start for this maintenance is around 1:00 AM ET on Sunday, November 5th.
 Please note that the container hosting our services will be powered on after this maintenance is over.